Contrail Module

 [responses]

-cont.response_grid = "cont" # should not be changed
+# cont.response_grid = "cont" # default; should not be changed

 A conventional OpenAirClim configuration uses the above values.

-The file resp_cont.nc can be used in conjuction with cont.method="AirClim" to simulate the AirClim contrail module for testing.
+The file resp_cont.nc was previously used to simulate the AirClim contrail module and will be removed in coming updates.

 The contrail efficacy can be adapted using: